Kri-hika/Kri-hika/README.md

 - Learning new tech without falling for every trend
 - Contributing to open source when I have something worth sharing

-Currently figuring out vector databases, privacy-preserving AI, and how to make blockchain useful beyond speculation.
+Currently exploring privacy-preserving AI, blockchain applications, and how to make technology more accessible.
 Always down to collaborate on projects that matter.

 ---